Code-Institute-Submissions/ms1-2-astra-rental/README.md

 "Astra rental" is a motorcycles rental company that aim to offer the opportunity to ride motocross bikes of different engine sizes, and strokes, currently based in Dublin.<br>

 _Please, note that this site portrays a fictitious business, created purely for the purpose of this exercise.
-This will be my Milestone Project second attempt for the Code Institute Diploma in Full Stack Development._
+This will be my Milestone Project second attempt for the Code Institute Diploma in Full Stack Development._ <br>

+Moreover, for this second attempt, I decided to rebuilt a new website using a single page only with multiple section.
+I'd also like to apologise for have used the word "inspired" instead of "used" in my previous submission, and thank the assessment team for feedback.

 ## UX